UPSC CSE 2022 Notification, Exam Date & IAS Preparation

-That being said, let’s now start with the topic of how to prepare for UPSC:
+That being said, let’s me now start with the topic of Best Tips for UPSC Preparation:

 In this section, I have listed some really effective tips pertaining to the topic of IAS preparation.
 Now, a lot of you might say that these tips are for beginners.

-However, I am absolutely sure that these tips will be of immense help to you in drawing up the perfect 2021 UPSC preparation strategy.
+However, I am absolutely sure that they will be of immense help to you in drawing up the perfect 2022 UPSC preparation strategy.
 So, without further ado here are the IAS preparation tips: